iryna-lelyk/node_accounting-app/readme.md

 # Accounting app (Node.js)

 An expense tracking app with 2 collections and 5 endpoints for each.
-Written on Node.js, Express (using Express Router).
+Written on Node.js, Express (using Express Router) according to MVC pattern.
 Data is saved in files as an array.

 Working with endpoints is well-described in the [documentation](https://app.swaggerhub.com/apis/YURIIHOLIUK_1/Accounting-App/1.0.0)